 When Queen Bees Jillian and Kim decided to open a honey shop after becoming beekeepers themselves, no other name would do than Asheville Bee Charmer.

-A little over two decades ago Kim and Jillian met in Chicago, Illinois.
-Jillian was a commodity trader, and they were both wrapped up in the hustle and bustle of big city life.
-They had yet to discover their passion for honey bees that would take them from the urban landscape of Chicago to a quirky mountain town in the Blue Ridge mountains of North Carolina.
+Kim and Jillian met in Chicago, Illinois.
+Kim was a commodity trader, and they were both wrapped up in the hustle and bustle of big city life.
+They had yet to discover their passion for honey bees that would take them from the urban landscape of Chicago to a quirky mountain town in the Blue Ridge Mountains of North Carolina.

 Years before the move down south Jillian and Kim changed their diets, replacing white refined sugar in their recipes with raw honey instead.
 This passion for honey in the kitchen blossomed into an interest in bees and pollinators in general.
 Jillian subsequently took several classes and volunteered at the Garfield Conservatory in Chicago for beekeeping.

 In 2014, The Bee Charmer opened its doors for the first time in downtown Asheville.
 Born out of a passion for honey, a curiosity for bees, a love of cooking, and a yearning for connection to community, the shop has become a staple of the downtown scene.